falkr/technoscience/pages/index.md

 # Research Methodology for Technology

-:Abstract: The scientific method ensures the quality of knowledge acquired in research and is the basis for the natural sciences that explore the world.
+:abstract: The scientific method ensures the quality of knowledge acquired in research and is the basis for the natural sciences that explore the world.
 Technology involves research that aims to create artifacts that solve or improve a specific problem in the world, and which try to change it.
 The goal of this seminar is to provide an overview of the most important